enotspe/fortinet-2-elasticsearch/README.md

 Because we have a multitenant scenario, we manage different retention policies per tenant, while ECS mapping is the same for all indexes, and every Fortinet product has its own mapping for original fields.

+## Dashboards

+All dashboards are connected via its header structure.
+Making it easy to navigate trough them.

+Dashboards follow a (max) 3 layer structure, going from more general to more specific.